sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Define API approval process</td>
     <td>Formally define API approval process to allow DevOps teams to expose their products functionality and data via APIs.
-Provide standards that DevOps teams are expected to comply with when releasing APIs, such as data exchange formats and mandatory procedures for API Assessments (Directive on Service and Digital).
+Provide standards that DevOps teams are expected to comply with when releasing APIs, such as data exchange formats and <a href="https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604">mandatory procedures for API Assessments</a> (Directive on Service and Digital).
 </td>
     <td>
     <b><i>Interoperability</i></b><br>